abdalrahimnaser/homeassistant_keybridge/README.md

 In ESP-IDF, load the **HID** example project located under **Host** examples.

 ### 2. Replace Source Files
-Replace all files in the `/main` directory with the files from the `/FW` directory in this repository.
+Replace all files in the `/main` directory (in the esp idf project) with the files from the `/FW` directory in this repository.

 ### 3. Configure Network Settings
 Run the following command to open the configuration menu: